Glossary

 Profit Margin

-The percentage of revenue that remains after all costs — including production, shipping and fees — have been deducted.
+The percentage of revenue that remains after all costs — including production, shipping, and platform fees — have been deducted.

 Read full definition →